Providing military legal support to the Army

 WW1 saw an increase in legal work resulting from mobilisation.
 This prompted the JAG to appoint deputies at various force headquarters with responsibility for reviewing the courts-martial proceedings and supervising other officers involved in the legal process.
 The fact that so many aspects of the courts martial process were in the hands of one man, the JAG, did not go unnoticed.

 As with the first war, mobilisation provided a great deal of work for the Office.
 Members of the department were based in Headquarters throughout the UK.
-The prospect of large number of War Crimes trials prompted the establishment of a separate department dedicated to the investigating, advising on and prosecuting at such trails.
+The prospect of large numbers of War Crimes trials prompted the establishment of a separate department dedicated to giving advice on investigations and prosecuting at such trials.